vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_images_image.md

 * `properties` - (Optional) a map of key/value pairs to match an image with.
     All specified properties must be matched.
-Unlike other options filtering by `properties` does by client on the result of OpenStack search query.
+Unlike other options filtering by `properties` does by client on the result of search query.
     Filtering is applied if server responce contains at least 2 images.
 In case there is only one image the `properties` ignores.